When doses are scheduled with ii and addl, the object is expanded to

 if

-a warning is issued if noADDL
+TRUEa warning is issued if noADDLoraddlcolumn is found.- mark_new

 if

-, a flag is added to indicate new columns.- fill
+TRUE, a flag is added to indicate new columns.- fill

 specifies how to handle non-dose related data columns in new data set records; this option is critical when handling data sets with time-varying, non-dose-related data items; see Details.